 If I want to move my project forward and avoid getting stuck while achieving the project milestones, I’ve needed to adopt healthy productivity habits.

-Yes, as project managers, our days are filled with meetings, emails, conference calls and actually getting the work done.
+As project managers, our days are filled with meetings, emails, conference calls, and actually getting the work done.

-Many of those tasks can be time robbers that entails sitting all day and not being active.
+Many of those tasks can be time robbers that entail sitting all day and not being active.

 I’ve made some incremental changes in my routine that you may want to consider integrating as part of your daily habits today.

-I’ve found the following four habits have helped me to increase my output with positive side effects around improving my physical and mental health.
+The following four habits have helped me increase my output with positive side effects around improving my physical and mental health.

 Let’s grab frozen yogurt or coffee.
 Gone are the days of lengthy lunch meetings.
 Half the people I know barely take a true lunch break.
-When you do get down to business, your scheduled one-hour lunch meeting has now stretched to two-hours.
+Your scheduled one-hour lunch meeting has now stretched to two hours when you do get down to business.
 Going for a walk and grabbing a yogurt or coffee shortens the commitment, compelling the parties to get to the point.
 You can still achieve small talk—which is important to building relationships.
 I enjoy a walk to grab yogurt because it allows both parties a break from the office to grab a treat, and a sweet treat makes everyone happy!

 Take conference calls – standing.
 I know what you’re thinking.
 What difference does it make whether I sit or stand during a conference call?
 It can make a tremendous difference.
 Sitting during a conference call, especially in my office at my desk, opens the door for distractions.
-While I think I’m being more productive by answering emails and trying to multitask during the call, I’m actually stifling the productivity of the call because I’m splitting my focus.
+While I think I’m more productive by answering emails and trying to multitask during the call, I’m actually stifling the productivity of the call because I’m splitting my focus.
 By standing while on the call, I accomplish a couple of different things.
-First, by standing, I am able to focus solely on the call, staying in tune to what’s happening so that I can be an active participant.
-Secondly, by standing I am able to stick to the agenda and move the meeting along, avoiding time wasters.
+First, by standing, I can focus solely on the call, staying in tune with what’s happening to be an active participant.
+Secondly, by standing, I can stick to the agenda and move the meeting along, avoiding time wasters.

 Short 5-10 minute breaks throughout the day.
 Are you working on a big project that is stressing you out?
 Don’t forget to take several small breaks to chop up your day.
 Take a short walk.
 Get that frozen yogurt or coffee.
 Give your mind a break and allow it to recharge.

 Take a vacation.
 This is the ultimate break.
 Completely unplug.
-Give yourself the time you need to enjoy life and get away.
-Fill up your happy tank and in the process refuel your creativity and productivity.
-Return refreshed and ready to give it your all.
+Give yourself the time you need to enjoy life and getaway.
+Fill up your happy tank and, in the process, refuel your creativity and productivity.
+Return refreshed and ready to give it you're all.
 I always have to remind myself, “no one is going to be harmed if that email is answered when I return.”